jaredtconnor/jaredtconnor.com/content/blog/installing-node-on-linux-via-wsl.md

 +++
 I've been working quite a bit on personal projects and such on my Windows machine via [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10 "WSL") along with an [Ubuntu](https://ubuntu.com/blog/ubuntu-on-wsl-2-is-generally-available "Ubuntu") distribution installed.

 Part of that, especially for developing any Node.js or Express application requires installing node correctly.
-To do show:
+To do so:

     curl -o- http://raw.githubusercontent/creationix/nvm/v0.33.0/install.sh | bash